SegmentationBLWX/sssegmentation/docs/Tutorials.md

 }
 ```

-To learn the functions of each data transform method, please check the source codes in [`ssseg/modules/datasets/pipelines/transforms.py`](https://github.com/SegmentationBLWX/sssegmentation/blob/main/ssseg/modules/datasets/pipelines/transforms.py) by yourselves.

-It is worth mentioning that SSSegmentation provides `AlbumentationsWrapper` to make the users leverage the data augmentation algorithms implemented in [albumentations](https://albumentations.ai/docs/).
-Here is an example of calling `AlbumentationsWrapper`,
+You can refer to the source code of each method in [`ssseg/modules/datasets/pipelines/transforms.py`](https://github.com/SegmentationBLWX/sssegmentation/blob/main/ssseg/modules/datasets/pipelines/transforms.py) to understand their functionality and configuration options.

+SSSegmentation also supports `AlbumentationsWrapper`, which allows you to integrate any [Albumentations](https://albumentations.ai/docs/) transformation within your pipeline.
+Here’s an example,

 ```python
 SEGMENTOR_CFG['dataset']['train']['data_pipelines'] = [